Ladicek/StillDI/README.md

 ## Extension API

-Build Compatible Extensions, similarly to Portable Extensions, are service providers for a [`BuildCompatibleExtension`](api/src/main/java/cdi/lite/extension/BuildCompatibleExtension.java) interface.
+Build Compatible Extensions, similarly to Portable Extensions, are service providers for the [`BuildCompatibleExtension`](api/src/main/java/cdi/lite/extension/BuildCompatibleExtension.java) interface.
 They can declare arbitrary methods annotated with one of the processing phases annotations.
 These methods can declare arbitrary parameters out of a particular set of types supported for given processing phase.